Police ask for help finding missing East Hartford man with dementia - NewsBreak

 Related

-A homicide investigation is underway after a man was found dead in a gazebo on the town green in Enfield early Wednesday morning.
+Enfield police are investigating after a body was found in a gazebo near the town hall on Wednesday morning.

 East Hartford man arrested for assaulting DOT worker on I-84